 - For Hypertrophy: Start by performing three to five sets of eight to 15 repetitions, with 90 to 120-second rest times with moderate to heavy loads.
 This rep range ensures your triceps are under tension for the right amount of time.
 If your body weight is no longer a challenge, you’ll need to add weight to your dips.

 - To Increase Strength: To gain strength, you’ll want to add weight via a dip belt.
 Do three to five sets of five to 10 repetitions with 90 to 120-second rest periods with moderate to heavy loads.
 Manipulating lifting tempos, loads, and partial ranges of motion (at times) can all be used to facilitate more strength development.

 - To Improve Muscle Endurance: Endurance is all about performing a lot of reps with a short rest time.
 Do two to three sets of 20 to 30 repetitions with 45 to 60-second rest with light to moderate loads.

 If you start to incorporate dips into your routine, here are three benefits you can expect to gain.

 Improved Lockout Strength

 The triceps are involved in elbow extension, which is the final phase of movements like the bench press, jerk, overhead press, push press, handstand push-up, and more.
 Often, lifters who struggle with the lockout phases of a movement need to add accessory movements to their training program to help shore up any weaknesses.

 Greater Overhead Stability

 The triceps help stabilize the elbows in the overhead position, making them a key muscle group to develop (in addition to the stabilizers of the wrist, scapular region, and shoulders) for overhead athletes.
-More overhead stability is key for weightlifters, specifically in the top positions of clean & jerks and snatches.
+More overhead stability is key for weightlifters and CrossFitters, specifically in the top positions of snatches and clean & jerks.